 Recovery from bankruptcy is possible.
 It can be a long and sometimes complex process, but it is still a process that has an end.
 Even if you have never filed for bankruptcy you can benefit from credit repair if you have a large amount of unpaid debt or debt in collections.

 With our hectic lives, having someone who can provide relief for financial burden can make a very big difference.
-If you are in need of rebuilding your credit, call the Jackson Law Firm for a free consultation.
+If you are in need of rebuilding your credit, call the Jackson Law Firm for a consultation.
 We serve Williamson County, Cedar Park, and the Round Rock areas.
 Let us speak with you today, about relieving your worry and getting you back to financial health and happiness.